-As of the writing of this paper the author has only implemented the evaluation of $\theta(z|\Omega)$ and its derivatives for a given Riemann matrix, $\Omega$ .
-Furthermore, this implementation only uses the pointwise approximation of $\theta$ .
-There are several components that should be written before this code is implemented in Sage:

-• unflorm approximation fomulas for $\theta$ : this allows us to use the same bounding ellipse for all points z.
-Cacheing these points will result in a speed improvement when evaluating $\theta$ on a large domain; for example, when plotting $\theta$ .

-- Cythonized summation: the number of points needed in $S_R$ grows exponentially with the genus, g.
-For example, in order to evaluate $\theta$ corresponding to a genus g=6 curve with 30 bits of precision one requires on the order of $10^5$ integer points.
-There are good reasons for looking at large genus curves so we should squeeze out as much performance as possible in our computation. - Riemann theta with characteristic: Riemann theta with characteristic, denoted $\theta[\alpha, \beta](z|\Omega)$ , is a commonly used modification of $\theta$ and hence should be made easily accessible.

-The construction of $\Omega$ from a plane algebraic curve is part of the author's thesis work.
-It is a much more difficult computation than the evaluation of $\theta$ .
-Development of a Sage implemention will commence once Riemann theta is in suitable condition and ready for review in Trac Ticket 6371.
+As of the writing of this paper the author has only implemented the evaluation of $\theta(z|\Omega)$ and its derivatives for a given Riemann matrix, Ω .
+Furthermore, this implementation only uses the pointwise approximation of θ .
+There are several components that should be written before this code is implemented in Sage: - unform approximation fomulas for θ : this allows us to use the same bounding ellipse for all points z.
+Cacheing these points will result in a speed improvement when evaluating θ on a large domain; for example, when plotting θ . - Cythonized summation: the number of points needed in S_R grows exponentially with the genus, g.
+For example, in order to evaluate θ corresponding to a genus g = 6 curve with 30 bits of precision one requires on the order of 10^5 integer points.
+There are good reasons for looking at large genus curves so we should squeeze out as much performance as possible in our computation. - Riemann theta with characteristic: Riemann theta with characteristic, denoted $\theta[\alpha, \beta](z|\Omega)$, is a commonly used modification of θ and hence should be made easily accessible.
+The construction of Ω from a plane algebraic curve is part of the author's thesis work.
+It is a much more difficult computation than the evaluation of θ .
+Development of a Sage implemention will commence once Riemann theta is in suitable condition and ready for review.